KeplerGO/kpub/README.md

 The `kpub-add`and `kpub-update` tools that come with this package require an api key from NASA ADS labs to retrieve publication meta-data.
 You need to follow the installation instructions of the [ads client](https://github.com/andycasey/ads) by @andycasey to make this work.

+## Usage

+`kpub` adds a number of tools to the command line (described below).

+There is a `Makefile` which makes your life easy if you work for the GO office and are updating the database.
+Simply type:
+* `make update` to search for new publications;
+* `make push` to push the updated database to the git repo;
+* `make refresh` to export and import all publications, this is slow and necessary only if you want to remove duplicates and fetch fresh citation statistics.

 ## Command-line tools